idwmu/audio-intelligence-platform/README.md

 - **Models:** PyTorch, CNN14 (PANNs architecture), fine-tuned from AudioSet pretrained weights
 - **Audio processing:** librosa (log-mel spectrograms)
-- **Backend:** Flask, Flask-CORS
+- **Backend:** FastAPI
 - **Frontend:** React (Vite)

 ## Known limitations / next steps

-- All three specialist CNN14 models are assumed to share the same architecture and preprocessing (44100Hz, 256 mel bins, 5s duration) as the original animal/machine scaffold.
-If the human/gender model uses different preprocessing, its section of the pipeline needs its own config.
-- The router (`router_v2`) is trained on the same three datasets the specialists were trained on — its accuracy on audio meaningfully different from that distribution (background noise, overlapping sounds, non-English speech, etc.) hasn't been separately validated.
+- Domain selection is manual — the user must know in advance whether their clip is an animal, machine, or human sound.
+See `SDLC.md` for the planned automatic-routing approach.
+- `test_preprocessing.py` is a manual print-and-check script rather than an automated `pytest` suite with real pass/fail assertions.
+- No CI pipeline currently runs tests automatically on push.
-- No hard "unknown/none of the above" class currently — very out-of-domain sounds (e.g. music) will still be forced into one of the three domains, just with a lower router probability.
+- No hard "unknown/none of the above" handling — audio that doesn't fit any class in the selected domain will still be forced into one of that domain's classes.

+See `SDLC.md` for the full development process writeup.